Viola maviensis

-Viola maviensis, commonly known as the Hawai'i bog violet, a species of woody-stemmed violet endemic to Hawaii, United States.
+Viola maviensis a species of flowering plant in the family Violaceae.
+This woody-stemmed violet is sometimes referred to by the commonly name Hawai'i bog violet.

 Range

 Viola maviensis is endemic to the islands of Maui, Molokai, and Hawaii in the United States.

 Habitat

 Viola maviensis occurs in open bogs, or rarely bog margins, at elevations of 1220–2010 m (~4000–6600 ft).